 We have convenient hours, weekdays, weeknights, and weekends.

 14. CAN I PAY WITH A CREDIT CARD?

-For your convenience you can pay with cash, check, VISA, MasterCard, American Express or PayPal.
-Half of the fee is due just prior to the creation of your documents; the remaining balance is due at document signing.
+For your convenience, you can pay with cash, check, VISA, MasterCard, American Express.
+Half of the fee is due just prior to the creation of your documents, which is usually your first appointment; the remaining balance is due at document signing.

 We look forward to meeting with you soon.
-If you have further questions, please don’t hesitate to call us.
+If you have further questions, please don’t hesitate to contact us.